Harwood

 Nor did Harwood hold herself aloof from other men in her social and professional circles (she was a musician), some of whom would later appear in her poems.
 Her dearest friend at this time was her former art teacher, Vera Cottew, with whom she was also very much in love – though this was not the way she would then have described the relationship.
 It soon became clear to me that there was nothing conventional about Harwood’s attitudes to love and sex.
 She was a sexual radical at 17, and would be one at 70.

-Tony Riddell, a close friend, sent to Darwin during the war, introduced Gwen to a student of linguistics, William Harwood.
-In 1945, they married and moved from sub tropical Queensland to an appointment of Professorship in Tasmania, eventually settling in Kettering facing Bruny Island.
-They shared an admiration for the philosopher Wittgenstein for his ideas on humour and language.
+Bill Harwood and Gwen shared an admiration for the philosopher Wittgenstein for his ideas on humour and language.
 Her first poetry, at 30 years was submitted under male pseudonyms in order to be published.
 The male patriarchy ensured that cultural production remained the provenance of men, marginalising women until about the 1970’s.

-The Hobart Headlines referred to her as “Tassie Housewife in Hoax of the year”.
+The Hobart Headlines referred to her as “Tassie Housewife in Hoax of the year” which she clearly found demeaning.

 GENERAL TECHNIQUE #